International History (IHIS)

 - Five courses in self-designed concentration, which can be thematic, regional or periodic.

-Note: At least two, but no more than three, courses must be non-history courses, and at least one of these must be in the concentration.
+Note: At least 2 but no more than 3 of the courses applied to the IHIS major must be non-history courses and at least 1 of these non-history courses must be in the concentration.

 GU-Q offers a variety of courses that fulfill the requirements of the IHIS major.